Hot tempers, beating and banging, and language that could make a sailor blush… and that was just Kurt Busch!

-Oh, and there was also a Nationwide Series race on Friday night, but bringing that series up always seems to distract everyone from the race itself (see: Mirror Driving).
+Oh, and there was also a Nationwide Series race on Friday night (April 29), but bringing that series up always seems to distract everyone from the race itself (see: Mirror Driving).

 Busch has obviously been “hot” all season through all three series, so let’s take a look back through the rest of the field this past weekend in Richmond and see who deserves a mention:

-However, Ragan has quietly put together a solid string of top-10 finishes, finishing in the top 10 in three of the last four races and earning his first top-5 result of the season in Saturday night’s race in Richmond.
-The short track hadn’t exactly been kind to Ragan in the past either, with only one previous top-5 finish to Ragan’s credit back in 2007.
-His previous five starts at the track had turned into ho-hum 23rd, 24th, 33rd, 23rd, and 32nd-place endings, respectively.
+However, Ragan has quietly put together a solid string of top-10 finishes, finishing in the top 10 in three of the last four races and earning his first top-five result of the season in Saturday night’s race in Richmond.
+The short track hadn’t exactly been kind to Ragan in the past either, with only one previous top-five finish to Ragan’s credit back in 2007.
+His previous five starts at the track had turned into ho-hum 23rd, 24th, 33rd, 23rd and 32nd-place endings, respectively.

 UPS has a contract with Ragan and Roush Fenway Racing through the end of the season, and four races ago it looked like Ragan was giving them little reason to re-sign.
 Even a challenge for the Daytona 500 victory went awry with a botched restart, a moment that went from possibly defining his career to just another unimpressive statistic added to his resume.

-Ragan is largely the “other driver” at RFR, with teammates Carl Edwards and Matt Kenseth already scoring a victory this season and sitting 1st and 9th in the points, respectively.
+Ragan is largely the “other driver” at RFR, with teammates Carl Edwards and Matt Kenseth already scoring a victory this season and sitting first and ninth in the points, respectively.
 With RFR’s improvement to 2010-2011 well documented, it looked like Ragan was running out of excuses for his lackluster performances.
 Now, Ragan is putting down numbers that are getting harder and harder to ignore.

 Elliott Sadler – Sadler has been living proof this year that sometimes taking a step back in your career will give you the boost you need to take two steps forward.
 It’s not an approach very much welcomed by most in the industry since the ultimate goal is to make it to the Sprint Cup Series, but in an industry as competitive as NASCAR sometimes you’ve just gotta do what ya gotta do.